saraldmoraes/saralopesdemoraes.github.io/_pages/cv.md

 Education
 ======
-* 2018 – present:  PhD, Department of Geography – University of São Paulo (USP), Brazil
+* 2018 – 2023:  PhD, Department of Geography – University of São Paulo (USP), Brazil
 * 2015 – 2018:  Department of Geography – University of São Paulo (USP), Brazil
 * 2009 – 2015:  Bachelor and Teaching degree in Geography – University of São Paulo (USP), Brazil